 So a quick reminder, the larynx opens from the anterior wall of the pharynx, with the piriform recesses on either side of the laryngeal inlet see Figure 1.
 The larynx acts as a passage for the flow of air, allows manipulation of pitch & volume and behaves as a sphincter protecting the rest of the respiratory system below.
 The larynx connects the trachea with the oral and nasal cavities.
 The larynx consists of 9 distinct cartilages (thyroid, cricoid, epiglottis, 2 arytenoids, 2 corniculate and 2 cuneiform cartilages), connected by various connective tissue membranes (referred to as ligaments) and muscles.
 Remember that the larynx is suspended from the hyoid bone.
 Hence the larynx moves when the hyoid moves.
 The basic structure is illustrated in Figure 2.
 From this diagram its obvious that the thyroid and cricoid cartilages are the largest.
 The thyroid cartilage has a prominent anterior ridge known as the laryngeal prominence – commonly called the Adam’s apple – typically more apparent in men.
 The Thyroid cartilage is open posteriorly like the cartilaginous rings of the trachea, the exception being the cricoid.

-Figure 2 Anterior/oblique and Posterior View of the Laryngeal Cartilages and Ligaments, Adapted From Gray’s Anatomy, The Anatomical Basis Of Clinical Practice
+Figure 2 Anterior View of the Larynx and below a Posterior View of the Laryngeal Cartilages and Ligaments

 The thyroid cartilage